shashank92/izitest/README.md

 3. SORT\_BY\_CREATION\_DATE
 4. UPDATE\_MEMORIALS

-The sorting actions are pretty straightforward.
+The sorting actions are straightforward.
 The `UPDATE_MEMORIALS` action is triggered whenever the app gets a response from the endpoint.
 Currently, only one request is made to the endpoint after the `MemorialTable` component is mounted.
 It's not possible to trigger this action after the initial mount.

 ### reducers.js